-C Series compact models are shipped with the condensate pan (half-size sheet pan) wrapped up and stored inside the unit.

-Remove the condensate pan and slide it on the rails underneath the cabinet.
-Route the drain tubing drain into the pan to ensure water drains into the pan (see figure 2).
+C Series uprights are shipped with the condensate pan (full-size sheet pan) wrapped up and stored inside the unit.
+Remove the condensate pan (full-size sheet pan) and slide it on the rails underneath the cabinet.
+Cabinet is shipped with the drain tube attached to the top as shown below.
+Ensure that the open end is routed to the drain pan.

-NOTE: DRAIN PAN IS DESIGNED TO HOLD AND EVAPORATE DEFROST CONDENSATE FROM THE CABINET DURING NORMAL OPERATIONS.
+NOTE: DRAIN PAN IS DESIGNED TO HOLD AND EVAPORATE DEFROST CONDENSATE FROM THE CABINET.
 HOWEVER, DUE TO OTHER OPERATIONS LIKE FLOOR CLEANING WITH WATER JETS/SPRAYS, IT MAY GET FULL AND OVERFLOW.
 IN THOSE CASES, DRAIN PAN CAN BE SLIDED OUT AND EMPTIED TO PREVENT SLIP HAZARD.

-III. e - SHELF CLIPS FOR DOOR MODELS
+III. e - SHELVES